 What it boils down to: Being exposed to blue light at the wrong time of day can have serious effects on how much we sleep and how well we sleep.

-Taking a Health Supplement
+Taking A Health Supplement

 There are many health supplements on the market designed to help those dealing with insomnia.
 Look for a product that contains natural ingredients such as L-ornithine, valerian root, and melatonin which are proven to help you get a good night's rest.
-One supplement worth looking into is Research Verified Insomnia Relief.
-This product contains the mentioned ingredients and is also manufactured in GMP certified and FDA registered lab so you can be assured safety as well as effectiveness.

-Easily Solve this by Using Glasses that Block out this Light
+Easily Solve This By Using Glasses That Block Out This Light

 Glasses that have amber lenses are the most efficient way to solve this problem.
 They filter out the blue light and the sensors in your eyes thus remain unaffected.
 Research has shown that the use of these glasses is just as effective as sitting in the dark would be.
 It is just as effective as using dim light.
 Not only do these glasses block out the light, research has also proven that they improve sleep overall and thus mental acuity.